New Title Form

 If two titles have the same title in the same year we add a "/" followed by roman numerals after the year as necessary.
 For example, Twilight (2008/I) and Twilight (2008/II).

-- Capitalization is language dependent.
-The relevant language is the language of the country origin so be careful with titles in English which are made from non-English words as in El Cid or La Bamba.
+This is language dependent and the relevant language is the language of the country of origin, be careful with titles in English which are made from non-English words as in El Cid or La Bamba.

-All capital letters at the start of words, with a few exceptions:
+All these should be all capital letters at the start of words, with a few exceptions:

 All lower-case letters at the start of words, except first word plus some exceptions (names etc.)